-- Screening for thyroid cancer can be performed in adults and children with Cowden Syndrome using ultrasound and a thorough manual examination of the thyroid by a clinician, to detect any changes or unusual lumps.
+- Screening for thyroid cancer can be performed in adults and children using ultrasound as well as thorough manual examination of the thyroid by a clinician to detect any changes or unusual lumps.

 - It was once thought that thyroid nodules and/or goiters were common in individuals with PHTS.
-However, these are also common findings in the general population and more research is needed to find out if they are truly linked with PTEN alterations.
+However, these are also common findings in the general population, and more research is needed to find out if they are truly linked with PTEN mutation.

 Individuals with classic FAP develop hundreds to thousands of colorectal polyps and have a virtually 100% lifetime risk of colorectal cancer without preventive removal of the colon.

-Other cancers and benign findings can be seen in both conditions.
+Other cancers and benign findings can be seen in this condition.
 These include:

 - Cancers of the colon, stomach, pancreas and thyroid;